 Once a student has approved accommodations on file it is the student’s responsibility to contact the Disability Services each term for a Faculty Notification of Academic Accommodations letter.
 The student is then responsible for providing this letter to their instructor.
 These letters become active for the student the date they are received by the instructor and they are not retroactive.

 Students experiencing temporary injuries and medical conditions are not covered under federal disability laws.
-Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and Student Advisor to discuss options and review the CSU-Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
+Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and student success counselor to discuss options and review the CSU Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
 The student should provide their instructor with medical documentation specifying the condition and duration of the condition.
 Medical conditions that are considered temporary can include injuries, surgeries, or acute illnesses.
-If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and Student Advisor.
+If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and student success counselor.